SurprisedBird/MurderBattleConsole/docs/CODE_CONVENTIONS.md

 ```

+## Quotes
+You should use only double quotes "" against the Type hints.

 ## Comments
 You should follow pep8 [Comments](https://www.python.org/dev/peps/pep-0008/#comments) conventions.

 ## Docstring conventions
 You should follow [Docstring conventions](https://www.python.org/dev/peps/pep-0257/).

 ## Commit messages
 You should follow: [Conventional Commits 1.0.0](https://www.conventionalcommits.org/en/v1.0.0/)
 for every commit message.

 ## Type hints
 You should use [Type hints](https://docs.python.org/3/library/typing.html) in code.

 Additional notes: